Tiegris/KonstrainR/main/DemoApp/Demo.md

 # AppleFruits inc. demo

+> NOTE: This file is outdated.
+The updated version of this demo can be found in the thesis.

 This is a demonstration on the capabilities of the Konstrainer application through the story of a fictional company: AppleFruits inc.

 ## Background tale